 Dementia NI announced as Power NI’s Charity Partner

-The charity was chosen after a company-wide nomination process by Power NI’s 350 employees across their Belfast, Antrim and Omagh offices.
-Looking to the year ahead, Power NI staff have an action packed calendar of events planned which includes; coffee mornings, table quizzes, a team tuck shop and bake sales.
-The funds raised by Power NI will be used to help fund Dementia NI support groups in areas across Northern Ireland.
+The charity was chosen after a company-wide nomination process by our 350 employees across Belfast, Antrim and Omagh offices.
+Looking to the year ahead, we have an action packed calendar of events planned which includes; coffee mornings, table quizzes, a team tuck shop and bake sales.
+The funds raised will be used to help fund Dementia NI support groups in areas across Northern Ireland.

 In Northern Ireland, there are approximately 20,000 people living with dementia but many feel they are facing the condition alone, without any support.
-Power NI is the first corporate organisation to help fund the charity on an on-going basis.
+We are the first corporate organisation to help fund the charity on an on-going basis.

 Dementia NI was established in 2015 by five people who were living with the diagnosis of dementia.
 With their own experiences, they worked collectively to create a support network that tackles the stigma surrounding the condition.